Master of Arts

 Biblical Leadership in Context

-Biblical Leadership in Context 1: Disciple Making
+Biblical Leadership in Context I: Disciple Making

 This course will explore the use of discipleship and evangelism and compare these methodologies to the biblical mandate of disciple making.
 Students will be taught how to be disciples, make disciples, and grow the church.
 Contextually, students will be required to compare disciple making to the principles currently existing in their church.
 Finally, a new model of disciple making will be developed to strengthen or replace existing models in the student’s local context.
 (3 credits)

-Prerequisite: Introduction to Contextual Biblical Leadership
+Prerequisite: Introduction to Biblical Contextual Leadership

 This course has two main objectives: 1) To compare and contrast biblical worship with the way students are currently worshiping in their local context.
 For this discussion, students will be challenged to talk about their current worship setting and what would be different by observing the directives of scripture; and 2) To discuss the importance of membership care from a biblical perspective and compare care based on scripture to how membership care is observed at the local church level today.
 Students will be challenged to discover some of the ways that the local church can benefit from what the Bible teaches about membership care and its impact on the whole community of faith.(3 credits)